MohamedGouaouri/microservices-guide/README.md

 }
 ```
 We easily that we request just what we want instead of parsing that long json data.

+[comment]: <> (Build content microservice operations using graphql)

+Let's see how we can build our own graphql server using our tiny node service which has
+two entities, user and post. \
+First thing first is our schema

 For more details about it, checkout:
 * The [official documentation](https://graphql.org/learn/)